tegioz/wall/README.md

 NGINX
 ---

-Use this config if want to use NGINX to serve the static content, acting as a reverse proxy to Webmachine RESTful API.
+Use this config if you want to use NGINX to serve the static content, acting as a reverse proxy to Webmachine RESTful API.

     server {
         listen       80;